SoftUni/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions.md

 #### Hint and guidelines

-To solve the task, add 15 minutes and perform a few checks.
+To solve the problem, add 15 minutes and perform a few checks.
 If the minutes exceed 59, **increase the hours by 1** and **decrease the minutes by 60**.
 Similarly, consider the case when the hours exceed 23.
 When printing the minutes, check for **leading zero**.

 #### Test the code in the Judge system